I am honored to have my work featured in various magazines, books, and websites. Below, you will find links to samples of my publications.

 Subscribe to Frantic Mama by Email

-I love to hear from readers, so please comment or feel free to contact me.
+I love to hear from readers, so please comment here or contact me using the Contact Me gadget on the Frantic Mama homepage.

 ~Julia Arnold @ Frantic Mama